MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 When you enable Developer Mode, a package of options is installed that includes:
 - Installs Windows Device Portal.
 Device Portal is enabled and firewall rules are configured for it only when the **Enable Device Portal** option is turned on.
 - Installs, enables, and configures firewall rules for SSH services that allow remote installation of apps.
-- (Desktop only) Allows enabling of the Windows subsystem for Linux.
-For more info, see [About Bash on Ubuntu on Windows](https://msdn.microsoft.com/commandline/wsl/about).

 This image shows developer features for the mobile device family on Windows 10: